 We may be preaching to the choir, but miking a group of singers should be approached with the utmost care and consideration.
 It's not enough to throw a few mics on the stage and hope for the best.
-There are several vital things to consider, from different types of mics to mic placement.
+There are several vital things to consider, from the kinds of mics to mic placement to keep in mind.
 With that in mind, our team of experts has shared some choir miking techniques to help you elevate your Worship services.

 When dealing with a soloist or a small group of vocalists, mic placement can be simple.
 However, if you are working with a church choir, things get more complicated.
 With a church choir, you want the mic to pick up all singers equally so that you can hear the harmonies and lyrics.
 In addition, it's crucial to ensure the mics can produce an excellent natural sound from the choir.

 Investing in purpose-built microphones for choirs and implementing optimal mics placement will ensure the congregation can clearly hear every note from the chorus.
 It's critical for the words of each song to be crisp and sparking.
 If the congregation can't hear the words of each piece, then it might hinder their worship experience.
 Even worse, if there is a low-quality sound, the congregants may become distracted from worship and the Message.